SichangHe/mdbook_ls/README.md

 It has basically the same functionality as `mdbook serve` but incremental:

-- Chapter changes are patched individually and pushed to browser.
+- Chapter changes are patched individually and pushed to the browser, without refresh.
 - Full rebuilds happen only when the `.gitignore`, `book.toml`, `SUMMARY.md`, or the theme directory changes, or a patched page is requested by a new client.